DBCDK/communityservice/doc/query-language.md

 { "number": 552, "who": "D. Duck" }
 ```

 The right-hand sides of the extractor object can be *subqueries*, in addition to simple strings above.
-For example, consider a community administrator that wants to search for reviews that need approval:
+For example, consider a community administrator who wants to search for reviews that need approval:

 Example query: